Preventing cottage break-ins

 During the winter, Grosenick says truck or snowmobile tracks going into a road-access property can indicate to patrolling officers that there is some mischievous activity.
 Thieves have a higher risk of getting caught when they leave tracks.

 Burglars might find it more convenient to target water-access cabins over the winter months.
-The ice roads that criss-cross the lake see regular and heavy use from the ice fishing crowd and other sports enthusiasts.
+The ice roads that cross the lake see regular and heavy use from the ice fishing crowd and other sports enthusiasts.
 Anglers, in search of constantly moving fish, will often try their luck near islands and this activity would probably draw less attention.
-And given the vastness of the lake, most winter visits to island properties are less likely to be noticed than those occurring on the mainland.
+And given the size of many lakes, most winter visits to island properties are less likely to be noticed than those occurring on the mainland.

 What should cottage owners do to protect the summer property?